NEW: The Arab League's foreign ministers will discuss protecting Syrian civilians Wednesday

 “The National Council emphasizes its readiness to participate in discussions regarding the transitional period within the scope of the Arab League, to ensure the stepping down of Bashar Al-Assad and the transition to a democratic government that represents the Syrian people and does not (include) anyone from the regime whose hands have been tainted with blood,” it said in a statement.

-On Saturday, Syria's representative to the league, Yousef Ahmad, blasted the alliance's decision as illegal.
+Syria’s representative to the league, Yousef Ahmad, blasted the alliance’s decision as illegal.